Types of Rugs

 Synthetic Materials

-- Perfect for concealing and resisting stains and soil.
+- Conceals and resists stains and soil

 Rug Sizes

-Large rugs can dominate a room, so it's important to choose one that is proportional to the size of the room.
-When purchasing a rug for a large room, select the rug first and then the furniture, drapes and other features.
-Smaller rugs should be purchased after furniture and other accessories as a complement to your existing decor.
+- When purchasing a rug for a large room, select the rug first and then the furniture, drapes and other features.

 Care & Considerations

-Rotate rugs every six to 12 months to prevent uneven wear.
-Check the back of rugs periodically to monitor potential damage from moths or carpet beetles.
+- Check the back of rugs periodically to monitor potential damage from moths or carpet beetles.

-Tip: If you have an expensive rug or are dealing with a particularly tricky stain, contact a professional rug cleaner for assistance.
+- If you have an expensive rug or are dealing with a particularly tricky stain, contact a professional rug cleaner for assistance.

+With a little research, you can find the perfect area rug for any room in your house.
+Consider the types of rug materials and then select the color and design that will work best with your decor.
 Need help identifying a rug design or material?
 Find products fast with image search in The Home Depot Mobile App.
-Snap a picture of an item you like and the app will present similar products.
+Snap a picture of an item you like and the app will show you similar products.